Legal Matters

 Three features commended life under manus.
 First, the legal system provided a safeguard for a woman who entered a marriage with no material resources of her own.
 If her spouse passed away, the shared community of property would be divided in two, with half going to her and the other half to her husband’s heirs.
 Similarly, manus allowed a woman to assume the potentially loftier rank of her husband’s family, a social marker that carried value in a still-feudal world.
 Finally, under manus, a wife’s financial liability was limited in the event of a failed business deal on her spouse’s part—based on the legal reasoning that if she did not have the authority to make the transaction, she should not be held responsible for it.
 In practice, it was a respectable and common course of action for a widow under manus to simply lay the house keys on the coffin of a deceased husband who had squandered her share of the community property and literally walk away, free from any claims on resources she never had control over.
 A wife’s sole authority under manus was the power to operate as a domestic manager, a role the courts honored to the extent that it could not be denied her without judicial action.

 The legal conventions surrounding inheritance also distinguished Holland as a uniquely egalitarian society.
-At the death of either spouse, in cases of intestacy, the survivor could expect to receive at least 50 percent of the estate, even under manus, regardless of how much property each spouse brought to the marriage, with the remainder going to the heirs of the deceased.
+At the death of either spouse, in cases of intestacy, the survivor could expect to receive at least fifty percent of the estate, even under manus, regardless of how much property each spouse brought to the marriage, with the remainder going to the heirs of the deceased.
 (Wealthy widows were commonplace in Holland and the Dutch colonies.)
 Similarly, Dutch law prohibited parents from favoring gender or birth order when bequeathing property in wills.
 This meant daughters were not arbitrarily deprived of an inheritance.
 Dutch inheritance laws contrasted sharply with those in England, where firstborn sons received all of a family’s major property holdings, such as land and houses, while daughters customarily received only household goods like flatware and furniture.
 Female heirs in England often faced the future after a parent’s death without a home or the assets to obtain one.
 Widows typically emerged from high-status marriages with only the dowry they had brought to the union.

 Whether or not she married, and in distinct contrast to English law, any Dutch woman could initiate legal proceedings against any individual, male or female, even her husband.

 In Sex and Drugs before Rock 'n' Roll: Youth Culture and Masculinity during Holland's Golden Age,Benjamin B. Roberts, Sex, Drugs and Rock 'n' Roll in the Dutch Golden Age (Amsterdam: Amsterdam University Press, 2017).
 Benjamin B. Roberts examines the intricacies of youth culture in seventeenth-century Dutch society, with a focus on courtship, sexuality, and marriage.
 Roberts explores the sexual behaviors of Dutch youth, highlighting a tension between societal expectations of chastity and the realities of premarital sexual activity.
-The existence of brothels and the prevalence of prostitution in urban center (fig. 1) s indicate that young men often engaged in sexual relations outside of marriage.
+The existence of brothels and the prevalence of prostitution in urban centers (fig. 1) indicate that young men often engaged in sexual relations outside of marriage.
 Despite the Calvinist moral framework promoting sexual restraint, there was a degree of tolerance for youthful indiscretions, provided they did not lead to public scandal or illegitimate births.

 Additionally, Roberts describes activities such as drinking, gambling, and participation in militia groups as rites of passage that reinforced male bonds and social hierarchies.
 These behaviors, while sometimes leading to social problems, were integral to the formation of a distinct youth culture that balanced individual desires with communal expectations.